-In May 2018, the Council for Education, Youth, Culture and Sports adopted a Council Recommendation on Key Competences for Lifelong Learning which replaces an earlier Recommendation in this area.
-The approach is to promote key competences and basic skills development by:
+The European Council has adopted an updated Council Recommendation on Key Competences for Lifelong Learning.
+The approach of the Recommendation is to promote the development of key competences and basic skills by:

-- Promoting a variety of learning approaches and contexts, in a lifelong learning perspective
+- promoting a variety of learning approaches and contexts from the perspective of lifelong learning

-- Exploring approaches to assessment and validation of key competences
+- exploring approaches to assessment and the validation of key competences

 What are the next steps?